JoeSchiff/newpipe_perf/README.md

 This is a fork of [NewPipe](https://github.com/TeamNewPipe/NewPipe).

-[A pull request](https://github.com/TeamNewPipe/NewPipe/pull/11743/commits) was introduced into v0.27.3 which slowed the feed loading.
+[A pull request](https://github.com/TeamNewPipe/NewPipe/pull/11743/commits) was introduced into NewPipe v0.27.3 which slowed the feed loading for YouTube videos.

 This fork reverts those changes.